 If you wish to take the LSAT again or transfer your registration to another date, you must submit another written request for accommodation by the deadline associated with your registration for that administration of the test.

-If your request for accommodations is denied or incomplete, you will remain registered to test under standard conditions.
+If your request for accommodations is denied, unable to be processed, or late, you will remain registered to test under standard conditions.

 LSAC reserves the right to make the final judgment regarding testing accommodations.

 LSAC Accommodated Testing